BenjaminGor/Latex_Notes_Tutorial/README.md

 This book will be regularly updated!
 To-do list for 1.0.2:
 1. TexLive for Linux
+2. \mathscr
-2. \autodot
+3. \autodot
-3. The "open" keyword
+4. The "open" keyword
-4. \RedeclareSectionCommand
+5. \RedeclareSectionCommand
-5. Drawing hatches in TikZ
+6. Drawing hatches in TikZ

 <h2>Table of Contents</h2>